vjoel/tupelo/doc/compare.md

 Spaces have an advantage over distributed hash tables: different clients may acccess tuples in terms of different dimensions.
 For example, a producer generates [producer_id, value]; a consumer looks for [nil, SomeParticularValues].
 Separation of concerns, decoupling in the data space.

+(One of the inspirations for Tupelo was fixing some problems with Rinda, and attempting to add some transaction-like features: https://github.com/vjoel/my-rinda.)

 Redis
 -----